stratum-mining/sv2-workshop/md/sv2-workshop.md

 ## Template Provider (TP)

-A custom `bitcoind` node, responsible for creation of Block Templates.
+(Usually) a Bitcoin Core node, responsible for creation of Block Templates.

 Deployed on both Pool and Miner infrastructure.